AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager’s feedback evaluating a learner based on learnings from the course.

-In Courses tab, a learner can view the course effectiveness rating on the course thumbnails&nbsp;
+In Courses tab, a learner can view the course effectiveness rating on the course thumbnails

 To view the details of course effectiveness rating, click the course effectiveness value.
 A pop-up appears.